 An abnormality in an enzyme (protein) in the adrenal glands that is present from birth

 Cancers outside the adrenal glands that produce androgens are likely to be tumors of the ovaries.
-Enlargement of the ovaries due to certain types of ovarian cysts Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by slight obesity, irregular or no menstrual periods, and symptoms caused by high levels of male hormones (androgens).
-It involves disruption of the... read more (including those in polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by slight obesity, irregular or no menstrual periods, and symptoms caused by high levels of male hormones (androgens).
-It involves disruption of the... read more [PCOS]) may cause virilization, but such cases are almost always mild.
+Enlargement of the ovaries due to certain types of ovarian cysts Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by irregular or no menstrual periods and often obesity or symptoms caused by high levels of male hormones (androgens), such as excess body hair and... read more (including those in polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by irregular or no menstrual periods and often obesity or symptoms caused by high levels of male hormones (androgens), such as excess body hair and... read more [PCOS]) may cause virilization, but such cases are almost always mild.
 Occasionally, overactivity of androgen secretion by the ovaries may occur in later life.

 An enzyme abnormality in the adrenal glands is often diagnosed in childhood or adolescence and is termed congenital adrenal hyperplasia.